Guance Cloud

 Summary

-This article introduces how to seamlessly integrate the Observability Cloud Platform with AutoMQ to monitor the status of AutoMQ clusters.
-There are also advanced operations available, such as custom alert functions and custom data queries, which can be performed via the official guidelines.
-You can manually experiment with these operations to find what suits your needs.
-We hope this article will be helpful as you combine the Observability Cloud Platform with AutoMQ!
+This article introduced how to seamlessly integrate the cloud observability platform with AutoMQ to monitor the status information of the AutoMQ cluster.
+There are actually more advanced operations, such as custom alert functions, custom data queries, etc., which can be done DIY according to the rules provided officially.
+You can experiment with these operations manually, and you will find the ones that suit your needs.
+I also hope this article will help you when integrating the cloud observability platform with AutoMQ!

 References